The Christmas Gift Budget Guide: How Much to Spend on Gifts

 Of course, kids in grade school will have lots of friends and lots of birthday invitations each year.

-For this reason, it is acceptable to spend $10-$15 on birthday gifts for friends of your children.
+For this reason, it is generally expected that birthday gifts will be in the range of $10-20 for friends of your children.

 And it can be a lot of fun for your kid to help pick out the gift!